-Patrick has had many poems published in such venues as YOUNG AMERICAN
+Patrick has had poems published in such venues as YOUNG AMERICAN

 translating Greek poets such as Sappho.
 He won 5TH Prize in YOUNG